-I chair the English Department, advise sophomore girls and work in Middle School, do some writing and editing for various publications, and, come Saturday night, welcome the whole School into the home I share with Head of School Michael Mulligan.
+I chair the English Department, advise sophomore girls and work in Middle School, do some writing and blogging for various publications, and, come Saturday night, welcome the whole School into the home I share with Head of School Michael Mulligan.

 What my students call me

 Ms. Mully (and The Wicked Which of the West when I’m getting on them for leaning too heavily on spellcheck).

 I knew I wanted to keep working at Thacher when

 I’d already been here for seven months—the School was still babystepping into the whole coeducation business and, frankly, a little down on its heels, and I wasn’t entirely sure I was going to stay west—and I went for a run (in March!
 No snow!
 No ice!) and was tumbled by my first scent-tsunami of orange blossoms.

 Plural: momentS.
 Whenever a student’s comment or observation or question gives me a new perspective or teaches me something entirely new.
 This happens every day, which makes for a lot of favorite moments.

 When not in the classroom I can be found